Political Victory Fund

-Chris W. Cox, who has been the NRA's chief lobbyist and principal political strategist since 2002, is also the NRA-PVF chairman, and "has directed NRA’s electoral efforts at every level."
+Background

+The NRA-PVF was established in 1976 as an NRA subsidiary and registered as a political action committee (PAC).

+The NRA-PVF operates a rating system for political candidates that assesses their support for gun-rights.
+It also helps its members locate an NRA Election Volunteer Coordinator (EVC) for their area and to register to vote.

 History

-With passage of the Gun Control Act of 1968, an increasing number of NRA members, who has previously downplayed gun control issues, became more involved in gun politics and gun rights.
+Until the 1960s, the NRA had often downplayed gun control issues, even backing some minor legislation.
+With passage of the Gun Control Act of 1968, an increasing number of NRA members, became more involved in gun politics and gun rights.
 Along with the creation of its lobbying arm, the Institute for Legislative Action (NRA-ILA), with activist Harlon Carter as director, in 1976 the NRA established its non-partisan political action committee (PAC), the Political Victory Fund, in time for the 1976 elections.

 The NRA-PVF endorsed Ronald Reagan in the 1980 presidential campaign, the first NRA presidential endorsement.

 By 1998, the NRA-PVF ranked as "one of the biggest spenders in congressional elections".

 In the 2004 elections, 95% of the NRA-PVF endorsed federal candidates and 86% of the endorsed state candidates were elected.

 By 2008, during the elections, the PVF spent millions "on direct campaign donations, independent campaign expenditures and on mobilizing the most aggressive grassroots operation in NRA history."
 In 2012, NRA-PVF income was $14.4 million and expenses were $16.1 million.
 By 2014, the NRA-PVF income rose to $21.9 million with expenses of $20.7 million.

-Mandate

-The NRA-PVF political action committee (PAC) was established in 1976 as a NRA subsidiary.
-The NRA-PVF created a rating system for political candidates to measure their support for gun-rights.
-It also helps its members locate an NRA Election Volunteer Coordinator (EVC) for their area and to register to vote.